Overview

 UI generated on the backend entrypoint is "moved" to the frontend client.
 UIX supports multiple methods for backend rendering.

-3. Backend and frontend entrypoints (route merging)
+Backend and frontend entrypoint

 Backend routes are always prioritized over frontend routes.